 Comment on posts that pertain to your company, share their content, and write your own content.
 When writing and posting online, do not use it as only an opportunity to pitch your products or services; but instead offer helpful tips, interesting articles and stories, as well as photos, videos, and more to engage your consumers.
 Some people are more interested in what you have to say than what you have to sell.

 Use Negative Comments to your Advantage

-Customers who post negative comments about your company online are not simply complaining, but rather they are offer you valuable information.
-So take action.
+Customers who post negative comments about your company online are not simply complaining, but rather they are offering you valuable information.
+So, take action.
 Feedback from customers is worth its weight in gold!
 Use this priceless information from online comments and reviews to improve your product offerings, customer service, and other business operations.
-For example, if you see a lot of negative comments about the customer support you offer, you might want to review your policies for that support and improve on it.
+For example, if you see many negative comments about the customer support you offer, you might want to review your policies for that support and improve on it.
 Respond to the comment and let your customers know that you are listening and that you have taken concrete actions to improve.
 This will show your customer that you care about what they have to say.
 You can turn a negative into a positive, long-term client.